Larawiz/docs/docs/model-properties/traits.md

 ::::

 ::: warning Ensure the trait exists
-If a trait doesn't exist, watch out, it will be created inside the application namespace.
+If a trait doesn't exist, watch out, it will be created inside the application models namespace, which is `App\Models`
 :::